The UK government has agreed in principle to the terms of a crucial trade deal with Australia. Find out why this matters to British farming.

 What is the Australia trade deal?

-The trade deal with Australia will be the first big post-Brexit trade deal negotiated by the UK government that is not a ‘rollover’ of the existing agreements the UK enjoyed as an EU member.
+The trade deal with Australia is the first big post-Brexit trade deal negotiated by the UK government that is not a ‘rollover’ of the existing agreements the UK enjoyed as an EU member.
 It is a symbolic moment for those arguing for the benefits of free trade.

 What is the issue of concern?